 Contributions to German charities and certain international charities are deductible up to 20% of adjusted gross income.
 Church tax is also fully deductible.

-Fulfilling certain requirements, the actual expenses for child care can be deducted up to a maximum of EUR 4,000 per year/child for children younger than 14 years or for handicapped children.
+Fulfilling certain requirements, a portion of the actual expenses for child care can be deducted up to a maximum of EUR 4,000 per year/child for children younger than 14 years or for handicapped children.

-30% of tuition fees (except for housing, care, and food) of a recognised private school located in the EU/EEA countries or of German schools is applicable, if special tax relief for children is granted and if graduation is approved by the government.
+30% of tuition fees (except for housing, care, and food) for qualifying dependent children if a recognised private school located in the EU/EEA countries or a German schools is attended and if graduation is approved by the government.
 The special expenses which can be claimed are limited to EUR 5,000 per annum per child.

 Social security contributions